ying-tang/help-documentation/_cinder/Bug_Creating_Encrypted_Volumes.md

 This false acknowledgement happens even though creating encrypted volumes with Ceph is not supported - see https://review.openstack.org/#/c/239798/

 This is a known bug, tracked at: https://bugs.launchpad.net/cinder/+bug/1505113

+**Update:**  We tested on OCTOBER 3, 2016, and this is still true.
+Attaching of encrypted volumes to a virtual guest will fail, because OpenStack Compute service will not run encryption providers.